- Jim Hannan, Chairman

 Notre Dame graduate Jim Hannan's 254 strikeouts (in only 196 innings) in his first pro season led the New York-Penn League in 1961, but he was always plagued by control problems.
 Taken from the Red Sox organization by the Senators in the second expansion draft, his best year was 1968, when he went 10-6 for the 65-96 Washington team.
 The lifetime .091 hitter struck out in 13 consecutive at-bats in 1968, an AL record.
 Hannan was a player representative, and his master's thesis on the Major League pension plan was used by Marvin Miller to acquaint himself with baseball's benefit system.

-Sandy Alderson is the general manager of the New York Mets, taking over the role in 2018 after his stint as general manager with the team.
+Sandy Alderson is president of the New York Mets, taking over the role in 2018 after his stint as general manager with the team.
 Alderson was formally CEO of the San Diego Padres and Executive Vice President of Baseball Operations for Major League Baseball.
 He guided the Oakland Athletics to four division titles, three pennants and the 1989 World Series while he was the team's general manager.

 John Doherty was a right-handed pitcher from 1992-1996, primarily with the Detroit Tigers.
-He led the Tigers in ERA in 1992, when he posted a 7-4 record with 3 saves.
+He led the Tigers in ERA in his first season in 1992, where he posted a 7-4 record with 3 saves and 11 starts.
 In 1993, he led the Tigers in wins with 14 and 63 strikeouts.
 During his five-season major league career, Doherty ended with a 4.87 ERA, with 177 strikeouts in 148 appearances with 61 starts.
 He threw five complete games with two shutouts and nine saves.
 Overall, he threw 523.3 innings in MLB.

 Brian Fisher was a right-handed pitcher from 1985 to 1992, primarily with the Pirates.
 Drafted in the second round of the MLB Draft by the Atlanta Braves, his career totals include 640 innings pitched with 370 strikeouts.
 A relief star for the 1985 Yankees, he led AL rookies with 14 saves while posting a 2.38 ERA.
 He became a starter in 1987 after 126 straight relief appearances and proceeded to finish among the league leaders in complete games and shutouts.

-Mike Myers was a left-handed pitcher from 1995-2007, playing with nine teams in his 13-year career.
-Drafted in the fourth round of the 1990 MLB Draft from Iowa State University, Myers was a member of the 2004 Red Sox World Series championship team and twice led the American League in single-season games pitched.
+Mike Myers was a left-handed submarine pitcher from 1995-2007, playing with nine teams in his 13-year career.
+Drafted in the fourth round of the 1990 MLB Draft from Iowa State University, Myers was a member of the 2004 Red Sox World Series championship team and twice led the American League in single-season games pitched in 1996 and 1997.
 He currently serves as a special assistant with the Major League Baseball Players Association.

 Steve Rogers was a right-handed pitcher from 1973 to 1985 with the Montreal Expos.
 His career totals include 2,839 innings pitched, 158 wins and a 3.17 ERA.
 The winningest pitcher in Expos history, he cracked double figures in wins in 10 of his first 11 Major League seasons and was a five-time NL All-Star selection.
 He led the NL in ERA in 1982 while winning a career high 19 games.
 He currently serves as a Special Assistant, Player Benefits & Career Development Program with the Major League Baseball Players Association.